caniceirotiago/FP-AOR-BACKEND/README.md

 FPBackend is a robust backend application developed in Java, designed to provide an efficient API for managing data and processes within an enterprise application.
 This project utilizes a combination of modern technologies and frameworks, including Jakarta EE for backend API, Hibernate for data persistence, and JWT for authentication and authorization.

 This repository contains the backend source code for the "Innovation Lab Management" application, developed as part of the 11th edition of the "Acertar o Rumo" program at the University of Coimbra, promoted by Critical Software.
-This project received the highest grade.
+This project received 20/20 grade.

 The backend is designed to support the frontend functionalities by providing robust APIs and managing the data storage and business logic of the application.